You can be sitting in a room full of people and still feel completely alone.

 Surface Conversations Create Deep Emptiness

-There’s nothing wrong with small talk.
+There is nothing wrong with small talk.

 We crave depth.